unChaz/sci-fi-5e/docs/classes/evangelist.md

 ### Evangelist College

-At 3rd level, you delve into the advanced techniques of a evangelist college of your choice: the College of Lore or the College of Valor, both detailed at the end of
+At 3rd level, you delve into the advanced techniques of a evangelist college of your choice.

-the class description.
 Your choice grants you features at 3rd level and again at 6th and 14th level.

 ```
 ```